iotaledger/wallet.rs/docOps/docs/libraries/nodejs/api_reference.md

 Determines whether the account has unused latest address after syncing with the Tangle.

-Returns: a promise resolving to the boolean value.
+Returns a promise resolving to the boolean value.

 ### setAlias(alias)